 Imported cabbageworms feed on Allyssum, sweet alyssum (Lobularia maritima), nasturtium, stock (Matthiola), flowering kale, ornamental cabbage, and weeds in the mustard family as well as vegetable crops in that family.
 Imported cabbageworms are commonly found on the undersides of leaves.
 Young caterpillars feed superficially, leaving the upper surface intact.
-Larger imported cabbageworms even bore into the center of the heads of edible cultivars leaving masses of wet, greenish-brown excrement.
+Larger imported cabbageworms chew holes and even bore into the center of the heads of edible cultivars leaving masses of wet, greenish-brown excrement.

 Although imported cabbageworms are attacked by a number of disease organisms and parasites, insecticides may have to be used to protect flowering crucifers.
 Most of the insecticides labeled for landscape use in home grounds should give adequate control.